Chapter 1 - Starting programming with Python#

 Clearing the console and variable explorer#

-We are defining a new variable \(c\), as function of variable \(a\), but you just deleted \(a\).
-Therefore, the command cannot be executed since a is not defined anymore.
+We are declaring a new variable \(c\), as a function of variable \(a\), but you just deleted \(a\).
+The command cannot be executed, because \(a\) is not stored in Python’s memory anymore.
 An error message appears in the console.

 Python functions#

 You might imagine that doing lots of complicated calculations and working on large datasets may result in extremely long and complicated scripts.
-To counter this, you can break programming tasks into separate Functions, which include the following advantages:
+To counter this, you can break up programming tasks into separate functions, which include the following advantages:

-• Maintainability: if functions have a high decree of independence from each other, updating such functions will have limited impact on other functions.
+Maintainability: if functions have a high degree of independence from each other, updating one such function will have limited impact on other functions.

 Run in your console: